fkarg/fkarg.github.io/staged/longtermplans.md

 Since they tend to come to mind at random times and in no particular order, it is hard to ensure that you collected all of them.
 To help us with that, we take a look at a [mind-sweep trigger list][gtd-triggers] when no further open loops come to mind.
-Expect for most open loops to come to mind when reading the trigger about something else, or while thinking about something unrelated.
+You can expect that most open loops come to mind when reading a trigger about something else, or while thinking about something unrelated.
 This is normal.

-If you get reminded about things you want to do at some point, write them down on a seperate list.
+If you get reminded about things you want to do at some point, write them down on a separate list.
 We will expand that list later when [writing down dreams](#write-down-dreams-20min).

 If something unfinished comes to mind that can be done within 2min, just do it,